InteractionDesignFoundation/handbook/development/guides/scrum/README.md

 The main goal of these events is to create regularity and minimize the need for meetings.

 -   **[Sprint](https://www.scrum.org/resources/what-is-a-sprint-in-scrum)**:
-    It is the heart-beat of scrum, which encompasses all the work necessary to achive the Product Goal.
+    It is the heart-beat of scrum, which encompasses all the work necessary to achieve the Product Goal.
     It's a fixed-length event of one month or less.
 -   **[Sprint Planning](https://www.scrum.org/resources/what-is-sprint-planning)**: Initiates the sprint by laying out the work to be done.
     -   Questions: